KivutiBrian/Sign-up-form/README.md

 Open pgAdmin on your machine and create a new database

-On `app.py` include your database url on the DB_URL eg `postgresql://postgres:password@127.0.0.1:5432/databasename`. replace the *password* on the url with your own password and the databasename with your own database name
+On `app.py` include your database url on the DB_URL eg `postgresql://postgres:password@127.0.0.1:5432/databasename`. replace the *password* on the url with your own password and the *databasename* with your own database name

 ```
 from flask import Flask,render_template,request,flash,redirect,url_for
 from flask_sqlalchemy import SQLAlchemy

 # replace with your own postgres url
-DB_URL = ''
+DB_URL = 'postgresql://postgres:password@127.0.0.1:5432/databasename'

 app = Flask(__name__)